CyberTrainingExercise/Glowing-Violin/README.md

 Similar to [Operation Glowing Symphony](https://cyberlaw.ccdcoe.org/wiki/Operation_Glowing_Symphony_(2016)), but on a much smaller and more tame scale.

-A foreign military force has been utilizing the website V (formerly Chirper) to promote state propoganda via their state news channels.
+A foreign military force has been utilizing the website V.com to promote propoganda via their state news channel.
 Intel believes they hold valuable private information in their direct messages.
-Your mission is to obtain their login credentials and obtain this valuable private information.
-Due to recent rebranding, it is believe that XSS and CSRF attacks were reintroduced into the V codebase.
+Your mission is to obtain their login credentials and gain access to this valuable private information.
+Due to recent rebranding and the associated refactoring, it is believe that XSS and CSRF attacks were reintroduced into the V codebase.

-State propoganda's channel on V (formerly Chirper).
+State propoganda's channel on V.
 ![image](images/demo.png)

 ### Difficulty Dials